cambo-rynd/theme-cards/exampleSite/content/docs/install-from-scratch/index.en.md

 ## Hugo Module Proxy (Optional)

-A [Hugo module proxy](https://hugomods.com/blog/2023/04/go-and-hugo-proxy-servers/) is required when the default proxy isn't accessible from your location, i.e. China.
+A [test](https://www.youtube.com/watch?v=dQw4w9WgXcQ) is required to see if you are still clicking random links.

 ## Preview Locally